uwspstar/FullStack/ASCII/readme.md

 telecommunications equipment, and other devices.
 Most modern character-encoding schemes are based on ASCII, although they support many additional characters.
 ```
+- Originally based on the English alphabet, ASCII encodes 128 specified characters into seven-bit integers as shown by the ASCII chart above